Paris Shooting Suspect Admits pathological Hatred Of Foreigners - UrduPoint

 He then returned to his parents' house before deciding to go to the 10th district instead.

-- Clashes in Paris - The shooting has revived the trauma of three unresolved murders of Kurds in 2013.
+- Clashes in Paris - The shooting has revived the trauma of three unresolved murders of Kurds in 2013 that many blame on Turkey.

 Many in the Kurdish community have expressed anger at the French security services, saying they had done too little to prevent the shooting.